flavienbwk/book-devops/eng/README.md

 There are rare cases where you can overnight shift from your existing production infrastructure to a cloud setup.
 If your teams are accustomed to managing VMs, they need time to familiarize themselves with these new technologies.
 Similarly, applications require time to migrate to a compatible format.

 To progress, set a goal to reduce VM usage.
-For example: "In 1 year, at least 80% of our software should run in containers."
-Or: "Any new software must be containerized for deployment."
+For example: "In 1 year, at least 80% of our software should run in containers" Or: "Any new software must be containerized for deployment".
+This involves setting up the prerequisites mentioned in the "[Prerequisites](#prerequisites)" chapter, as well as implementing DevOps tools: a software factory, container image registries, and a containerized deployment environment.

 Here are several complementary situations where VMs remain valuable: